Advancing the Treatment of Pulmonary Embolism

 Minimal Blood Loss: <50mL of Mean Estimated Blood Loss per Patient

-Improved Functional and QoL Outcomes With Short Length of Stay
+Improved Functional & QoL Outcomes With Short Length of Stay

 PEmb-QoL